toivjon/multiplatform-sockets/README.md

 # multiplatform-sockets
-A simple multiplatform C++ wrapper for using UDP and TCP sockets.
+A simple multiplatform header-only C++ library wrapper for using UDP and TCP sockets.

 ## Features